 - Together with our Advisers, we are continuing to monitor and evaluate the situation in the global economy carefully.
 The Pensions Board is a long-term investor with a well-diversified investment portfolio.
 Planned work on scheme valuations is continuing.

-Our teams are continuing to prioritise delivery of critical activities but are working hard to deal with all queries promptly.
+Our teams are continuing to prioritise delivery of critical activities.
+At present we are able to offer a full service and are working hard to deal with all queries promptly.
+If any further changes to our services are necessary, this page will be updated.

-We are continuing to work hard to minimise any potential delays to imminent retirement housing moves caused by the pandemic.
+We are working hard to minimise any potential delays to imminent retirement housing moves.
+For instance:

 - Where clergy are delaying retirement during the current crisis this will not adversely affect already reserved retirement housing.

-- We are seeking to match customers to properties as far as possible, where customers are due to retire in the next 18 months
+- We are seeking to match customers to properties already owned by the Board as far as possible, where customers are due to retire in the next 18 months

-- We are now arranging viewings of available properties, where safe and possible to do so (with additional Covid-secure controls in place).
+- We are arranging viewings of available properties, where safe and possible to do so (with additional Covid-secure controls in place).
+Virtual (on-line) tours can also be provided for properties.

-- Also in line with government advice, some house moves are beginning to take place.
+- Also in line with government advice, house moves can continue to take place.

 If you are planning to retire in the near future and may need housing assistance, please contact us.
 We accept applications up to 5 years in advance.
 If you have already applied to CHARM for retirement housing, and your retirement date is likely to change from what you have previously told us, or there are likely to be other changes to your needs, please contact your Housing Officer.